 Further, the bill allows the Attorney General to investigate an alleged violation against a business who publishes or distributes pornographic material to minors who have not submitted reasonable age verification.

-Senator Harriss hopes to present the bill during the current legislative session now underway in Springfield.
+Senator Harriss who has bipartisan support on the measure, hopes to present the bill during the current legislative session now underway in Springfield.